i-VRESSE/jupyterlab-haddock3-configurator/README.md

 To open haddock3 configurator widget

-1. CTRL-SHIFT-c
+1. In launcher
-2. Search for `Create haddock3 config`
-3. Press enter
+2. Click on `Haddock3 config` in other category

 ## Contributing